coq-community/trocq/INSTALL.md

 paper, and thus wants to check it is working properly.
 To that end, we propose to interact in an easy way with a Docker container containing our code.
-The main requirement for the reader is to have [Docker](https://www.docker.com) and [VSCode](https://code.visualstudio.com) installed on their machine.
+The main requirement for the reader is to have [Docker](https://www.docker.com) and [VSCode](https://code.visualstudio.com) installed on their machine, VSCode must have permission to run Docker.
 You also need to ensure you have more than 6GB of disk space available.

 Here are the instructions:
 - Make sure your VSCode has the [Dev